krovs/oscp-notes/docs/index.md

 ## VPN

 !!! danger
-    Offsec machines and VPN are sometimes unstable.
+    OffSec machines and VPN are sometimes unstable.

 Reduce MTU if reverse shells are not connecting back.